Pulsar7/weather_data_harvester/docs/README.md

 A simple API-client that gets current weather-data from the [openweathermap.org](https://openweathermap.org/)-API and stores it in an __InfluxDB__ time-series database.

+> ⚠️ Warning: Using `DEBUG` logging level will expose sensitive data, such as your OpenWeatherMap API key, in the logs!

 ## Usage

 ```SHELL